rahulakrish/portfolio_builder/README.md

 We can see how the two approaches produce different results.
 PyPortfolioOpt offers more options to customize a portfolio.

-### How to optimally allocate the money based on the weights?
+### How much to invest and how to divvy it all up?

 Based on the weights, latest price and amount invested, the next step is to ensure that the amount invested is maximized for each asset's allocated weight.